-Hence, in some hypotheses, the underlying probability distribution for the directions of incidences of observed UHECRs would be a finite sum of point-like sources -- or near point like, taken into account the deflection of the cosmic rays by magnetic fields.
+Hence, in some hypotheses, the underlying probability distribution for the directions of incidences of observed UHECRs would be a finite sum of point-like sources---or near point like, taking into account the deflection of the cosmic rays by magnetic fields.
 In other hypotheses, the distribution could be uniform, or smooth and correlated with the local distribution of matter in the universe.
 The distribution could also be a superposition of the above.
 Identifying between these hypotheses is of primordial importance for understanding the origin and mechanism of production of UHECRs.

 Of course, the observations of these events ($X_i$'s in the sequel) are always most often perturbated by a secondary noise ($\eps_i$) which leads to the deconvolution problem described below.
-Following Healy et al. (1998) \cite{HealyHendriksKim}, Kim and Koo (2002) \cite{Kim_optimal_spherical}, the spherical deconvolution problem can be described as follows.
-Consider the situation where we observe $Z_1,\ldots, Z_N$ N i.i.d. observation with
+Following Healy, Hendriks and Kim \cite{HealyHendriksKim}, Kim and Koo \cite{Kimoptimalspherical}, the spherical deconvolution problem can be described as follows.
+Consider the situation where we observe $Z_1,\ldots, Z_N,$ $N$ i.i.d. observations with